♫ Listening to: Kings and Queens by Killing Joke ♫

 Repeat with the remaining 3 heart and diamond cookies.

-I took these to an Alice in Wonderland themed birthday picnic and they were loved, but I was told that they were rather large for one person, so I recommend sharing one with a friend.
+I took these to an Alice in Wonderland themed birthday picnic and they were loved, but I was told that they were rather large for one person, so I recommend sharing one with a friend (or a white rabbit, if you see one).

-Here’s a video of when I made them.
+Here’s a video of when I made these alice in wonderland cookies.

 * I use mostly organic ingredients when I cook, but I realize that not everyone has the disposable income to purchase all organic ingredients.
 Therefore, I only specify organic on the ingredients that really matter - when buying the organic version is the only way to ensure that the item is vegan.